 Mini reporting allows a candidate to raise and spend up to $5,000 without filing contribution or expenditure reports, so long as no more than $500 is received from a single contributor.
 There are two exceptions to the $500 aggregate contribution limit: (1) a bona fide party committee may pay the candidate's filing fee and (2) the candidate's personal contribution is not limited to $500.
 There are no exceptions to the $5,000 mini reporting threshold.
 This option should be selected only after a candidate has carefully considering how much money the campaign will need to raise and spend and are certain the limitations will not be exceeded.

 A candidate who is unsure how much money will be raised or does not wish to limit how much money the campaign may raise and spend overall should select the full reporting option.
 Selecting full reporting means that the candidate must file regular reports disclosing contributions and expenditures.

 A candidate must open a bank account upon receiving a monetary contribution.
 Monetary contributions must be deposited within five business days of receipt.
 The name on the account should be the campaign committee nname on the C-1.
 Most banks will require the candidate to have an Employer Identification Number, which is obtained from the Internal Revenue Service.
 (The PDC's Candidate manual explains IRS contact options.)

-A candidate that spends - or expects to spend - at least $5,000 in the current campaign or who spent at least $5,000 in the last campaign for the same office must file campaign finance reports electronically.
+State law requires electronic filing of PDC reports except when the executive director has granted a hardship exemption.
 The PDC's free ORCA software can be installed and used by candidates to fulfill the electronic filing requirement.
 The PDC also has online applications for filing the C-1 and F-1.